 This 3-hour small group tour provides an informative exploration of the Eastern Regions of the Island of Tongatapu in the Kingdom of Tonga.
 The first stop is the place where Captain Cook landed on the 30th of April 1777 ...
 More info ›

 This 3-hour small group tour provides an informative exploration of the Eastern Regions of the Island of Tongatapu in the Kingdom of Tonga.
 The first stop is the place where Captain Cook landed on the 30th of April 1777.
 You will visit the ancient royal terraced tombs of Tongan kings known as the Langi.
-Its construction is an engineering wonder dating back to 1300 BC.
+Its construction is an engineering wonder dating back to 1300 BC and the most prominent site called the Ha'amonga 'o Maui or well know as the Stonehenge.
 You will finish with the highlight of your tour at Anahulu Cave which has a natural underground swimming pool with stalactites and stalagmites.
 A popular place for a refreshing swim anytime of the year.

 Enjoy a complimentary pick and drop off from your accommodation on the island of Tongatapu.
 You will firstly head out to the East Coast of Tonga which is the largest part of Tongatapu.
 The first stop is at Captain Cook Landing.
 Captain Cook named Tonga the friendly Islands because of the warm hospitality that he received on that day.